5:10 Equal Employment Opportunity and Minority Recruitment

 Sexual Harassment Prohibited

 The School District shall provide a workplace environment free of verbal, physical, or other conduct or communications constituting harassment on the basis of sex as defined and otherwise prohibited by State and federal law.
+The District provides annual sexual harassment prevention training in accordance with State law.

 District employees shall not make unwelcome sexual advances or request sexual favors or engage in any unwelcome conduct of a sexual nature when: (1) submission to such conduct is made either explicitly or implicitly a term or condition of an individual’s employment; (2) submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual; or (3) such conduct has the purpose or effect of substantially interfering with an individual’s work performance or creating an intimidating, hostile, or offensive working environment.
 Sexual harassment prohibited by this policy includes, but is not limited to, verbal, physical, or other conduct.
 The terms intimidating, hostile, or offensive include, but are not limited to, conduct that has the effect of humiliation, embarrassment, or discomfort.
 Sexual harassment will be evaluated in light of all the circumstances.